Approximate Nearest Neighbors in the Space of Persistence Diagrams: Introduction

+This work also draws similarities to hashing and searching with bottleneck distance for multi-point datasets in two-dimensions~\cite{heffernan1994approximate, efrat1996llmprovements,indyk2003approximate,akutsu1998determining, benkert2012approximate}.
+However, most existing approaches require that the points sets have the same cardinality, an assumption not necessary when computing the bottleneck distance between persistence diagrams.
+For persistence diagrams, equal cardinality comes from the diagonal having infinite multiplicity, which allows off diagonal points to be mapped to the diagonal.
+While some approaches, such as \cite{indyk2003approximate,yon2017finding}, overcome the equal cardinality assumption, the output of their approaches is not necessarily a bottleneck matching and not applicable when comparing persistence diagrams.
+As such, the crux of this research is managing matchings of points with the diagonal.

-More formally, we summarize our results as follows.
-Given a set~$\Gamma$ of~$n$ $(M,m)$-bounded persistence diagrams, we propose a key function that produces a set of keys for each of the $O(5^m)$ snap-roundings of each diagram in $\Gamma$ to lattices.
-The keys are stored in a data structure~$\bigds$, with $\tau$ levels and using~$\spcone$ space.
-This data structure is capable of answering queries of the form: given a query persistence diagram $Q$ with at most~$m$ points, return a six-approximation of the nearest neighbor to $Q$ in $\Gamma$ in $\qtone$ time or return a $k$ diagrams, each of which being a constant factor approximation of the $k$th nearest diagram, in $\qtknn$ time.
-This data structure and algorithm is the first attempt at efficient searching in the space of persistence~diagrams \mbox{with performance guarantees.}
+Up until now, the fastest known approach with performance guarantees for searching in the space of persistence diagrams was to compute the bottleneck distance from the query diagram to all diagrams in the data set using the methods introduced by Kerber et al.~\cite{Kerber16}.
+In this paper, we present the first efficient solution to searching in the space of persistence diagrams with performance guarantees.
+We summarize our results as follows.
+Given a set~$\Gamma$ of~$n$ $(M,m)$-bounded persistence diagrams, we propose a key function that produces a set of keys for each of the $O(5^m)$ snap-roundings of each diagram in $\Gamma$ to grid points.
+The keys are stored in a data structure~$\bigds$, with $\tau$ levels using~$\spcone$ space.
+This data structure is capable of answering queries of the form: given a query persistence diagram $Q$ with at most~$m$ points, return a six-approximation of the nearest neighbor to $Q$ in $\Gamma$ in $\qtone$ time or return a set of $k$ diagrams, each of which being a twenty-four factor approximation of the $k$th nearest diagram, in $\qtknn$ time.